Seth Putnam: Excretion

 Excretion was a band that featured Anal Cunt's original lineup except Seth played guitar and Mike Mahan played a one string bass guitar.

-Avant garde band with original Anal Cunt lineup
+Avant-garde band with original Anal Cunt lineup

-The name for this band is currently unknown, it featured Seth Putnam on drums, Tim Morse on guitar, and Mike Mahan doing poetry.
-The only song that was revealed was a 45 minute song called "I Went To The Store".
+The name for this band is currently unknown; it featured Seth Putnam on drums, Tim Morse on guitar, and Mike Mahan doing poetry.
+The only song that was revealed was a 45-minute song called "I Went to the Store".

-Leigh Putnam

-This band featured Seth on backing vocals, Josh Martin on guitar and Nate Linehan on drums.
-They did a CD in 1998 called "Branscombe Richmond" and only 2 copies exist.